Drivers of Change: Panel discussion

 This session aims to explore the way forward for art and design higher education practice and pedagogy following the immediacy of the COVID-19 pandemic, BREXIT and Black Lives Matter alongside conventional long-standing drivers of change within political, economic and societal contexts.

-We will be joined by a panel of experts engaged in teaching, practice, activism, policy making and consultancy.
+We will be joined by a panel of experts engaged in teaching, practice, activating, policy making and consultancy.

 We will ask our panel to give us insights and commentary into key challenges and opportunities from their specific perspectives.